EEN421/EEN421.github.io/_posts/2026-01-05-🛠️-KQL-Toolbox-#2:-Find-Your-Noisiest-Log-Sources-(with-Cost-🤑).md

 * **`Usage`**

   * The **ingest ledger** table—one row per meter usage entry.
-  * This is what we used heavily in Week #1 for trend analysis.
+  * This is what we used heavily in [KQL Toolbox #1](https://www.hanley.cloud/2025-12-14-KQL-Toolbox-1-Track-&-Price-Your-Microsoft-Sentinel-Ingest-Costs/) for trend analysis.

 * **`| where TimeGenerated > ago(30d)`**